 Today, the software registers over 3.3 trillion annual meeting minutes.
-The market cap of the publicly traded company exceeds $100 billion.
+And the market cap of the publicly traded company exceeds $100 billion.

 Read on to find a slew of interesting Zoom statistics for 2021.
 Here’s a quick overview of what you’ll learn:

 - Zoom annual meeting minutes

 - Zoom revenue

 - Zoom customers contributing more than $1 million

 - Zoom Phone users

 - Zoom Phone customers

 - Number of apps & integrations on the Zoom App Marketplace